A message for Conestoga students - updated November 30, 2017

 What are the revised academic dates?

-Revised academic dates are published to the college's website.
+Revised academic dates will be published on the college website soon.
 The winter semester will begin on January 15 and end on April 27, 2018.
 The mid-winter student success week (February 26 to March 2, 2018) will be maintained.

 Can I withdraw from my program and get a tuition refund?